Jeffan207/usyrup/README.md

 # Quick Start Guide

-1. In your MonoBehaviour where you want your dependencies injected, create a new `public void` method and annotate it with the `[Inject]` attribute.
+1. In your MonoBehaviour where you want your dependencies injected, create a new `void` method and annotate it with the `[Inject]` attribute.
 The parameters for the method will be the dependencies that USyrup will inject into the MonoBehaviour.
 An example such MonoBehaviour is shown below.

 ```c#
 public class Breakfast : MonoBehaviour {